 Of course other stories suggest that Valentine may have been killed for attempting to help Christians escape harsh Roman prisons where they were often beaten and tortured.

-According to yet another legend, Valentine actually sent the first ‘valentine’ greeting himself.
+According to yet another legend, Valentine actually sent the first 'valentine' greeting himself.
 While in prison, it is believed that he fell in love with a young girl, who may have been his jailor's daughter who visited him during his confinement.
-Before his death, it is alleged that he wrote her a letter, which he signed 'From your Valentine,' an expression that is still in use today.
+Before his death, it's alleged that he wrote her a letter, which he signed 'From your Valentine,' an expression that's still in use today.
 Criminal and jailor or apprehender…ring a bell?

 Although the truth behind the Valentine legends is murky, the stories show his appeal as a sympathetic, heroic, and, most importantly, romantic figure.
 It's no surprise that by the Middle Ages Valentine was one of the most popular saints.